PrinciplesDotDev/principles/documentation-close-to-code.md

 Unit tests are concrete examples of how to interact with the code.
 These examples act as some of the best documentation available.
 They should be right next to the source code.
 It also provides the additional benefit of being able to see which files are already tested.

+### Scaffolded components

+**Sit next to the component**

+Scaffolded components (or widgets), are components which can be loaded separately from the app.
+They are concrete examples of how to interact with code as it is very easy to see all the dependencies, functionality and how the component works.

 ### Integration tests

 **Sit within the module or application level**

 Integration tests (http://softwaretestingfundamentals.com/integration-testing/) tests the interaction of more than one module often using a tool such as selenium.
 Integration tests that relate to a single module, should be grouped with that module if that module can be run as standalone.
 Integration tests more commonly test the interaction of multiple modules interacting together and should be grouped with the application itself.